 Now there was nothing left to fight.
 Weeks, months, years with her duty shared by others eager to bear her burdens were spread before her.
 Without a purpose.
 Without an end.

 It didn’t feel real, not with the call of the grave she’d crawled out of singing through her veins, reminding her that the life she led wasn't hers anymore.
-That it should have ended for good two years previously, her body lifeless even before it crashed onto the concrete.
+That it should have ended a good two years previously, her body lifeless even before it crashed onto the concrete.

 Perhaps her friends had been right in doubting her intent as she pushed for attacks, encouraging any fight that might challenge her, praying that every wound would be fatal.
 That each adversary would be the one to best her.
 Pushing her skills to the edge in a desperate attempt to reclaim what had been taken from her.
 Forcing herself to the edges of her ability where somehow there were always reasons to live on, to fight to the bitter end; always something else bigger, bader she still had to defeat.
 To protect those who had so easily betrayed her.